Termi25/InfiniNotes---NoteTaking-App/README.md

 # InfiniNotes

-<p color=red>**Warning!
+<p style='color=red'>**Warning!
 This project was made for a Bachelor's Degree Thesis and may prove to still have unresolved jank as well as a lot of variables names and app UI in Romanian, not English.**
 Also, for the weather component to work, you need to add an assets folder in which there should be a file named "cheie.txt" with an OpenWeather API Key.</p>

 ## Description